 Disappointing Revelations

 I have written about this before, but want to go into a little more detail now.
-So let’s link to a post that’s about two years old now.
+So let’s link to a post. that’s about two years old now.
 In short, it describes my past with social media and how much I used to use Twitter.
 The account I wrote about in that post still existed as of a couple of days ago, and I decided to finally delete it.
 Hadn’t seen any activity in around 6 years but still just hadn’t gotten around to it.

 So I decided to go and delete it, get rid of it, make myself another +1 in Elon’s statistics about users leaving.
 I didn’t remember the username anymore because I had changed it to something gibberish, so had to log in with my email address.
 I had to log in with my ages old Gmail address that I haven’t touched in years, in favour of more private options.
 Okay I digress, I logged in, scrolled through to find that indeed, this is all bullshit and there’s more ads than posts.
 No one I knew on there even posted any more.
 No one, except for one person.